RetroAchievements/docs/docs/developer-docs/recall.md

+---
+title: Understanding and Using Recall
+description: Learn how to use the Recall operand type to represent a previously remembered value.
+---
 # `Recall`

 *This feature will be available at the RA_Integration version 1.4 milestone for developers. with support to be added for rcheevos version 11.4 milestone.*